Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Experiments

 \paragraph{PutnamBench}

-Table~\ref{tab:putnam_results} reports the results for the top 10 scorers on PutnamBench.\footnote{See the full leaderboard at~\cite{putnambench_leaderboard}.} In the ``Compute'' column, \texttt{pass@} indicates the number of independent attempts to solve a proof. \texttt{avg.~pass@} is used for Hilbert, an agentic framework that parallelizes reasoning and verification at different levels~\cite{varambally2025hilbert}.
+Table~\ref{tab:putnam_results} reports the results for the top 10 scorers on PutnamBench.
+Since the top 10 are all specialized prover models, we also report the top three non-specialized models.\footnote{See the full leaderboard at~\cite{putnambench_leaderboard}.} In the ``Compute'' column, \texttt{pass@} indicates the number of independent attempts to solve a proof. \texttt{avg. pass@} is used for Hilbert, an agentic framework that parallelizes reasoning and verification at different levels~\cite{varambally2025hilbert}.
 The exact definition of this metric is unclear; our best assumption is that it reflects the average number of calls to Hilbert's sub-agents.
 Similarly, \texttt{medium} refers to a specific test setup for Seed-Prover, in which the model is evaluated with parallelized refinement processes~\cite{chen2025seed}.

-On this benchmark, Ax-Prover achieves 14\% accuracy, placing third in the table.
-While this result is lower than the top scorers, it is important to note that it was obtained at a fraction of the cost of the top-performing models (see the ``Compute'' column).\\
+On this benchmark, Ax-Prover achieves 14\% accuracy, making it the top performing open-source model, and placing it third overall.
+Ax-Prover surpassed other open-source models such as Goedel-Prover-V2, and nearly doubled the number of questions DeepSeek solves, all while using a much leaner compute budget.
+While it did not match the top scorers, it is important to stress that it ran at a fraction of the cost of Hilbert and Seed-Prover (see the ``Compute'' column).
+Our analysis shows that Ax-Prover produced proofs of 182 lines on average across the 92 questions it solved.
+Also, it solved problems at every level of difficulty (see Section~\ref{subsec:Putnambench}), with the distribution of the solved problems reflecting the expected curve: 39\% problems from level 1, 25\% from 2, 16\% from 3, 9\% from 4, 7\% from 5, and 3\% from 6.

-Overall, the results in this section indicate that Ax-Prover delivers strong performance across the board, ranking among the top models in mathematics and outperforming others in physics.
-Also, they highlight two key limitations of current approaches: \m{specialized provers fail to generalize beyond their training domains, while general-purpose LLMs, while creative, cannot produce rigorous Lean proof}.
-The fact that Ax-Prover nearly doubles the performance of the standalone LLM using the same model (Sonnet) demonstrates that combining agentic reasoning with Lean tool integration is essential for robust theorem proving across domains. \m{We examine this aspect in more detail in the next section.}
+\paragraph{}Overall, the results in this section indicate that Ax-Prover delivers strong performance across the board, ranking among the top models in mathematics and outperforming others in physics.
+Also, they highlight two key limitations of current approaches: \m{specialized provers fail to generalize beyond their training domains, while general-purpose LLMs, though creative, cannot produce rigorous Lean proofs}.
+The fact that Ax-Prover more than doubles the performance of the standalone LLM using the same model (Sonnet) on all datasets, and outperforms Deepseek and Kimina even on the PutnamBench when both models are allowed high pass@n attempts, indicates that combining agentic reasoning with Lean tool integration is essential for robust theorem proving across domains. \m{We examine this aspect in more detail in the next section.}